Andrii Zvorygin for Mayor of Owen Sound

 He is an official candidate for Mayor of Owen Sound in the 2026 municipal election cycle.

-His platform is built around transparency, participation, and compassion, with a focus on neighbourhood representation, local food security, and practical long-term planning for Owen Sound.
+His platform is built around transparency, participation, and compassion, with a focus on ward and local representation, affordable housing and land access, homelessness and voluntary addiction recovery, local food security, and practical long-term planning for Owen Sound.

-His main priorities are neighbourhood accountability, transparent local budgets, resident participation, stronger local food resilience, and compassionate decision-making that helps people work through hard local problems together.
+His main priorities are ward accountability, transparent local budgets, resident participation, affordable housing and land access, voluntary recovery pathways, stronger local food resilience, and downtown streets and public spaces that serve the whole community.